kdeldycke/awesome-engineering-team-management/README.md

 * [hacker-laws](https://github.com/dwmkerr/hacker-laws) - Laws, Theories, Principles and Patterns that developers will find useful.
 * [Adaptation vs adaptability](https://people.clas.ufl.edu/ulan/files/Conrad.pdf) - There is a spectrum between perfect efficiency and being completely flexible.
 This article explores ecosystems and the flows of material and energy between different organisms within the ecosystem. ([hinted by HN comment](https://news.ycombinator.com/item?id=20963513))
+* [The IT revolution and southern Europe's two lost decades](https://voxeu.org/article/it-revolution-and-southern-europes-two-lost-decades) - `Inefficient management practices have kept southern European firms from taking full advantage of the IT revolution`.
 * [Meaningful differences that makes Google offices more productive](https://news.ycombinator.com/item?id=20443133) - TL;DR: `The people are smarter, your manager (and their manager) cares a lot about you and it's easy to move.`
 * [It’s Not Enough to Be Right—You Also Have to Be Kind](https://forge.medium.com/its-not-enough-to-be-right-you-also-have-to-be-kind-b8814111fe1) - `It’s harder to be kind than clever.`, or put another way by Abraham Joshua Heschel: `When I was young, I used to admire intelligent people; as I grow older, I admire kind people.`.
 * [FizzBuzz Enterprise Edition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) - A satire of over-engineering for the sake of enterprise-grade software.